 After Super Mario World (which introduced Yoshi as a sidekick), creative genius Shigeru Miyamoto (the man behind Mario, Zelda, Donkey Kong, and many other classics) spearheaded a sequel which would see Yoshi at the forefront of events.
 Nintendo weren’t too pleased at first.
 Shigsy, as he’s known, felt the company’s marketing department wanted “better hardware and more beautiful graphics instead of art”.

 Luckily for us, Nintendo now still stick to their commitment to quality over graphical prowess, which is why their games remain of such high quality.
-Sycophancy doesn’t work, so check the global review if you donut agree.
-Innit.
+Sycophancy doesn’t work, so check the global review if you don’t agree.

-Th commitment paid off 20 years back, an’ all, with a charming and imaginative 2D platformer of some 48 levels.
+The commitment paid off 20 years back with a charming and imaginative 2D platformer of some 48 levels.
 It’s an extraordinary game regardless of the time – the depth of the game is staggering, with the graphics complementing the experience.
 Our big issue with the PS4 and Xbone is it’s all about the graphics.
 Ignore the jam for the genius.